GoogleCloudPlatform/compute-cassandra-python/README.md

 Rather, the scripts in this guide invoked `gcutil ssh` to execute the post-boot `tools/node_config_tmpl.sh` node configuration script.

-So a great next step would be to extend this guide to utilize the GCE startup script feature.
+So a great next step would be to utilize the GCE startup script feature.
 Using this feature, additional Cassandra nodes could quickly and easily be created and automatically configured as soon as they finished booting.
 This could be accomplished by,

  * Pre-download the Oracle JRE and upload it to a bucket in [Google Cloud Storage](https://cloud.google.com/products/cloud-storage)